jiajic/GiottoVisuals/README.md

 ## Installation

-You can install the development version of GiottoVisuals like so:
+You can install GiottoVisuals like:

 ``` r
 library(remotes)